 The screwdriver holder was a short-lived product built around three Burgeon screwdrivers that we commonly used for changing watch straps and buckles.
 Shortly after manufacturing the driver holder we decided to rethink screwdrivers, launching instead a screwdriver that was designed for horizontal use rather than vertical use typical to Swiss screwdrivers.

 This durable and incredibly tough leather is the same used to fabricate hand guards, grips and belts for gymnasts and weightlifters, the cracked white surface a nod perhaps to the chalk on their hands.
 Grips can be worn by female gymnasts on the uneven bars and by male gymnasts on the high bar and still rings.
-The white surface cracks to reveal brown underneath with the strap becoming browner with age.
+The white surface cracks to reveal brown underneath with the watch strap becoming browner with age.

 Lenticular means lens-like, lenses being a major part of the Schofield design language.
 Shown here is the Blacklamp case back with a domed sapphire crystal, much like the domed sapphire crystals that protect the dials of all of our watch models.
 A window needs not be simply a means to a view, it can catch the light, add colour, magnification, refraction and be beautiful in its own right.